InsightEdge/insightedge-ctr-demo/doc/doc.md

 The first things we want to do is to launch InsightEdge.

-To get the first data insights quickly, one can [launch InsightEdge on a local machine](http://insightedge.io/docs/010/0_quick_start.html).
+To get the first data insights quickly, one can [launch InsightEdge on a laptop](http://insightedge.io/docs/010/0_quick_start.html).
-Though for the big datasets or compute-intensive tasks the resources of a single machine are not enough, so we have to scale our computation among number of machines.
+Though for the big datasets or compute-intensive tasks the resources of a single machine might not be enough.

 For this problem we will [setup a cluster](http://insightedge.io/docs/010/13_cluster_setup.html) with four slaves and place the downloaded files on HDFS.